cortega26/highest_volatility/README.md

 The service provides several HTTP endpoints documented in [`docs/api.md`](docs/api.md).
 Refer to that guide for request/response schemas, error handling behaviour, and configuration options.
+Reliability commitments, error budgets, and alerting flows for the FastAPI layer and the ingestion jobs live in [`docs/reliability/slo.md`](docs/reliability/slo.md).
+Keep SLO dashboards and Alertmanager rules version-controlled alongside deployments and rerun `scripts/deploy_dashboards.py` after each release to ensure Grafana panels and PagerDuty routes reflect the current configuration.

 ### Validation Notes